-A student in one of the four School of Management majors qualifies for Departmental Recognition with a GPA of 3.5 or higher in management (MGMT) courses.
-Departmental Honors are offered to qualified students (3.5 or higher GPA in MGMT courses) subject to the College requirements designated on page 22.
+A student in one of the four SOM majors qualifies for Departmental Recognition with a GPA of 3.5 or higher in management (MGMT) courses.
+Departmental Honors are offered to qualified students (3.5 or higher GPA in MGMT courses) subject to the College requirements designated on page 23.